charvishukla/PantryPal/README.md

 ## Getting Started + Installation

 Make sure you have Java 21 set up on your system since this project uses a toolchain for Java 21.

+Begin by forking and cloning the repository from [https://github.com/ucsd-cse110-fa23/cse-110-project-team-13.git](https://github.co m/ucsd-cse110-fa23/cse-110-project-team-13.git).

 You can install the dependencies using Gradle:

 ```
 ./gradlew build